A lot of people vow to form new habits (or break old ones) on the 1st of January as a New Year’s Resolution.

 The reward doesn’t have to be a tangible compensation for completing your routine.
 In this instance, it’s drinking that really nice coffee with the extra time you’ve got in the morning, or the relaxed feeling you get post-meditation.

-The Knowledge Arcade is packed full of cues to help you begin your habitual journey.
+Growth Engineering Learning App is packed full of cues to help you begin your habitual journey.
 A cue could come in the form of a push notification, for example.
 The alerts can be sent directly to your learners mobiles, working just like a social media push notification.

 Drum up some excitement around your learning campaign by setting up a cue informing your learners of their up and coming module.